 She holds a Master’s degree in Integrated Marketing from Roosevelt University, and dual Bachelor’s degrees in Journalism and Mass Communications and Business Administration from Savannah State University.
 Fox also owns and manages a boutique integrated marketing consulting agency, Boopa!
 Marketing, specializing in strategic and integrated branding campaigns for small businesses and corporate brands.

-The New School of Etiquette offers weekly and monthly classes in Atlanta, GA, South Orange and Englewood Cliffs, NJ.
-She travels the country conducting seminars, lectures and workshops for organizations and businesses.
+The New School of Etiquette offers weekly and monthly classes in Atlanta, GA and South Orange, NJ.
+She and her dedicated team also travel the country conducting seminars, lectures and workshops for organizations, corporations and businesses.
 Her unwavering commitment and drive to provide a fun and effective alternative to “stuffy” etiquette programs continues to fuel her passion for educating impressionable young minds.